 What is Available?

-The GrillGun has two accessories, a Bottle stand and an 8’ hose to connect your GrillGun to a 20 or 30 lb propane tank.
+Both the GrillGun and the Su-VGun have two accessories, a Bottle stand and an 8’ hose to connect your GrillGun to a 20 or 30 lb propane tank.

 - A – Fire Bell